SolaceSamples/solace-samples-nodejs/docs/_tutorials/request-reply.md

 ```
 git clone https://github.com/SolaceSamples/solace-samples-nodejs
-cd {{ site.baseurl | remove: '/'}}/src/basic-samples
+cd {{ site.baseurl | remove: '/'}}
 ```

 ### Installing the Node.js API

-For a local installation of the API package, run from the current `src/basic-samples` directory:
+For a local installation of the API package, run from the current repository root directory:

 ```
-npm install solclientjs
+npm install solclientjs@">=10.0.0"
 ```

 ### Running the Samples

-The samples consist of two separate requestor and replier Node.js applications _(BasicRequestor.js_ and _BasicReplier.js)_.
+The samples consist of two separate requestor and replier Node.js applications in the `/src/basic-samples` directory: _(BasicRequestor.js_ and _BasicReplier.js)_.

 The publisher application publishes one message and exits, the subscriber application is running until Ctrl-C is pressed on the console.